What You Will Learn as an Online Student

 This course covers psychodynamic theories of personality and social systems; application to analysis of interpersonal and helping relationships; personality development and dynamics; and psychopathology, assessment, and intervention in relation to individuals and organizations.

-412-6 Theories and Techniques of Group Counseling and Psychotherapy
+412-6 Theory and Technique of Group Counseling and Psychotherapy

 This course provides an understanding of group dynamics and intergroup relations, including purpose, development, dynamics, theories, methods, and skills, in a multicultural context.
 The course explores application to decision-making groups, educational groups, therapy groups, and human-service delivery groups and systems.
 This course includes participation in a weekend group relations conference.

 This course covers development of diagnosis skills using the DSM-5; application of diagnostic information to current events; clinical, developmental, and family systems research; and the onset and dynamics of common psychiatric disorders.

 This course is an-depth examination of the basic theoretical frameworks that inform the practice of counseling and psychotherapy.

 422-6 Foundations of Family, Marital, and Couples Counseling